 Act; Don't Think

 Tennis players, like many athletes, operate from instinct.
 They know where the ball is going to be and they move there on autopilot.
 Their subconscious is so well-trained they don't need to think.

-I nodded along as I read; it seems obvious to me from my experience with clients who come to me for all manner of professional performance challenges and dreams.
-I may not use the word ‘over-thinking’ but it’s often present in the underlying sub-text of our conversations.
+I nodded along as I read the article; it seems obvious to me from my experience with clients who come to me for all manner of professional performance challenges and dreams.
+I may not use the word 'over-thinking' but it's often present in the underlying sub-text of our conversations.

 Turns out it's as true for those Wimbledon champions (and wannabe champs) as it is for you and me: too much 'thinking' doesn't help our performance.

 Getting in the Way of the Ball

 What can happen, however, if we succumb to the thinking, is that we get in our own way.